 At UB, civic engagement is more than a university value; it’s a priority.
 In a recent exit study of UB seniors, one in four students had worked on a research project with a faculty member outside of class, and three-fourths reported that they had volunteered their time or performed community service during their college career.

-For proof of that preparation, look no further than the students who have captured prestigious national fellowships and scholarships in the past few years, such as:
+Here are just a few of the UB students who have leveraged their opportunities here to capture prestigious national fellowships and scholarships in the past few years: